 Edwin Bark is CEO in the plant-based food industry and most recently served as interim CEO for Plant&Bean ltd and as Managing Director of Nestlé’s European division for plant-based meat.
 He also holds several advisory board positions for food tech companies in Israel and is a mentor to StartLife’s Food&Agtech Accelerator in Wageningen (NL) and Dao Foods in China.
 Plant&Bean is a pioneer in the plant-based meat industry and produces and develops plant-based meat for both international brands and retail customers.

-- From consumer research we know that price is still the biggest barrier for consumers to buy-in frequently into the category.
+- From consumer research, we know that price is still the biggest barrier for consumers to buy frequently in the category.
 Two tasty plant-based hamburgers at GBP 4.99 is likely too expensive for an average family of four to have it regularly (in comparison to the price of meat).
 Reaching price parity with animal meat is thus a task for the whole industry.
 Building scale in the value chain to bring down the cost, but also the implementation of a True Pricing system for animal meat will be crucial in the coming years.

 - As much as progress has been made in especially ‘formed’ products like sausages, burgers, and balls, I believe the next disruption will come from truly very promising technologies to create whole cut meat without the animal, like 3D printing and cultured meat.
 Redefine Meat (3D printing technology for plant-based meat) and Future Meat Technologies (cultured meat) are frontrunners and worth following in the coming year.

 - Covid-19 has definitely pushed consumers to go even more digital than before.
 The rise of Direct2Consumer business models and new e-commerce platforms drives a new way of consumer engagement that is here to stay.
-Even if the weight of D2C is only a few percent of the total distribution today, I expect it to grow rapidly to 10%-15% of the market.
-Companies who are not digital first will have to adapt to this new reality and great opportunity.
+Even if the weight of D2C is only a few per cent of the total distribution today, I expect it to grow rapidly to 10%-15% of the market.
+Companies that are not digital first will have to adapt to this new reality and a great opportunity.

 Finally, I believe there are not many industries that offer such a great opportunity to be a force for good.
 Helping consumers change towards a (more) plant-based diet will have a tremendous impact on the planet, health and animal welfare and is ultimately very meaningful.